 When you use a pressure cooker, you don’t need to soak them before.
 Just wash the green mung beans and put them into an instant pot.

-If you are using a top stove or slow cooker, the best is to soak them before.
+If you are using a stove top or slow cooker, the best is to soak them for 2-4 hours before.
 So, it doesn’t take as long to cook them.

 Remember both dried seaweeds require washing and soaking before using.

-Instructions for how to make instant pot mung bean soup:
+Instructions for how to make instant pot sweet mung bean soup:

-1. First, wash and soak ¼ cup of dried seaweeds for a couple minutes.
+1. First, wash and soak ¼ cup of dried seaweed (2 g) for a couple minutes.

-2. Then, wash 1 cup of green mung beans and put them into instant pot.
+2. Then, wash 1 cup of green mung beans (8 oz) and put them into an instant pot.

-3. After that, add 5 cups of water into pressure cooker.
+3. After that, add 5 cups of water into the pressure cooker.

 4. Add the soaked seaweeds into the instant pot.
 Close the lid and vent.
-Push manual button and adjust time to 45 minutes at high pressure.
+Push the manual button and adjust time to 45 minutes at high pressure.
 Then, quick release pressure.
+(Be careful when you do the quick release pressure.)

 5. Put ¾ cups of brown sugar.
 (You can add more sugar to your taste.)
-Mix them well.
-It's ready to serve as warm or refrigerate them to serve as cold.
+Mix it well.
+It's ready to serve as warm or refrigerated to serve as cold.

 Enjoy this simple and tasty instant pot sweet mung bean soup recipe!
-Also check out these red bean paste, mango popsicles, grass jelly and white rabbit candy ice cream recipes.
+Also check out these wonton soup, eggplant pork stir fry, red bean paste, mango popsicles, grass jelly and white rabbit candy ice cream recipes.

 You May Also Like These Recipes: